 Working with other community organizations to promote cycling , we continued to donate refurbished bikes locally and abroad.
-An after-school program teaching low-income kids about bike riding skills and mechanics started that year, and led to the Earn-A-Bike program.
+An after-school program teaching low-income kids about bike riding skills and mechanics started in 2007, and grew to become our Earn-A-Bike program.

 In 2008 we began working with the City of Boulder to organize our City’s Bike to Work Day.
-In the first year, Community Cycles expanded the week-long event into a month-long celebration, while growing bicycle commuters on Bike to Work Day by more than 50%.
+In the first year, Community Cycles expanded the week-long event into Walk and Bike Month, a community-wide celebration of cycling, while growing bicycle commuters on Bike to Work Day by more than 50%.

-In the past several years, we’ve evolved: we have added a Kids Holiday Bike Giveaway for the winter holidays, increased our staff, and taken on additional contracts and projects supporting bike commuting in our community, including workplace-based bike commuter workshops, bike parking installations, and the Bike-Friendly Business program.
+In the past several years, we’ve grown even more, adding the Kids Holiday Bike Giveaway where we gift over 400 bicycles to low-income children and families in our community.
+We’ve increased our staff, and taken on additional contracts and projects supporting bike commuting in our community, teaching workplace-based bike commuter workshops, installing bike parking at businesses and organizations, and launching the Bike-Friendly Business program, among others!